dixe/HotReloadRts/Readme.md

   decision_fn: fn (entitiyId, &state) -> Desicion,
 }

+enum Child {
+  Left,
+  Right
+}

 struct Branch {
-  decision_fn: fn (entitiyId, &state) -> childIndex (usize), // function that take state and returns the next node to try, either
+  decision_fn: fn (entitiyId, &state) -> Child, // function that take state and returns either left or right child.
+A simple version is to use binary branching always
-  children: usize, // number of children,
+  children_start: usize, // start of children, and then they are [..,left, right,..]
-  children_start_index: usize, // which node in the tree that is the first child
 }
 ```